dhardin/SP-PermissionManagement/README.md

 - Edit SharePoint user permissions
 - Edit SharePoint group users
 - Edit SharePoint group info
+- Export User Permissions
+- Export Users in a Group
+- Remove a User from SharePoint Site
+  + Removes all permissions, including unique permissions
 - Responsive layout so you can edit on any device (thank you [Foundation](http://foundation.zurb.com))
-- Bookmarkable User/Group edit pages (i.e., bookmark a group and when the application opens to that bookmark, you will be routed to the permissions/users for that user/group)
-- Breadcrumbs

 ##Setup
-- Download this github repository
-- Upload repository to a Document Library in your SharePoint site
+- Upload SP-PermissionManagement repository to a Document Library in your SharePoint site
 - Edit config.js
   - SP-PermissionManagement/js/config.js
   - Change url attribute value to your SharePoint site